-- Remove the electrical connector from the bulb by squeezing the connector to unlock the tab while you push down on the connector. - Remove the bulb by turning it one-quarter turn counterclockwise. - Insert the new bulb into the hole, and turn the bulb in one-quarter turn clockwise. - Push the electrical connector back onto the bulb.
-Make sure it is on all the way. - Turn on the headlights to test the new bulb. - (Passenger's side) Reinstall the radiator reserve tank and the intake air tube.
+- Remove the bulb by turning it one-quarter turn counterclockwise. - 4.
+Insert the new bulb into the hole, and turn the bulb in one-quarter turn clockwise. - 5.
+Push the electrical connector back onto the bulb.
+Make sure it is on all the way. - 6.
+Turn on the headlights to test the new bulb.

+(Passenger's side) Reinstall the radiator reserve tank and the intake air tube.